DarkBenky/ReadWriteBytes/README.md

 ## TODO

-- [ ] Encode more data to the images for better fluid rendering
+- [ ] render fluid in c ([link](https://tympanus.net/codrops/2025/02/26/webgpu-fluid-simulations-high-performance-real-time-rendering/))
 - [ ] Idea we can render based on distance buffer we don't need to sort
 - [ ] share image as shared memory
 - [ ] Build Rasterize - 3D